ooexiaoo/onlinegarden/src/site/notes/Laszlo Polgar on How Geniuses are Made.md

 > [!quote] The man who moves a mountain begins by carrying away small stones”.
 Confucius

 So even though you might have missed out on becoming a genius in your childhood, don't let that stop you from following this advice.
+Even an hour of specialty training in any field can help you increase your performance.

+We already know that [[👷🏻 Projects/🧓🏻 Insightful Sage/📄 Posts/Deliberate Practice\|Deliberate Practice]] is necessary for growth, so that is something that must be kept in mind.
+The next thing is in the puzzle is volume, which is why adding even an hour of training a day can make wonders in a year.